fimuko/fimuko.github.io/README.md

-blog
+just a blog
-written with markdown for simplicity and speed
+- written with markdown for simplicity and speed
-hosting: github pages
+- hosting: github pages
-styling: github pages compatible jekyll theme (cayman)
+- styling: github pages compatible jekyll theme (cayman)